Starting & Managing Student Organizations

 - All Student Groups should hold at least two meetings and have at least one fund raising activity per year.

-- An annual report (list of events with coinciding budget report and names of new elected officers) must be reviewed, signed by their faculty advisor and turned into the Office of Student Affairs.
+- An annual report (list of events and names of new elected officers) must be posted on MedScope.
+The list of events and budget should be reviewed by the faculty advisor.

 - Failure to comply with student organization rules or supply information requested will result in the withholding of future funding for the group and the inability of the officers to be recognized for their work with the group by the school.